olegnn/sql-template-builder/README.md

 ```
 But sorry, that were so simple things.
 I hope you didn't fall asleep.
 Time to build some dynamic query system, yep?
-Oh, i forgot to say, all values are lazy evaluated, so you can pass function, which will be called with parent SQLQuery as param.
 ```javascript
 import pg from 'pg';
 import L from 'sql-template-builder';